By Luis A. Marrero, M.A., RODP, LLP

 Fred: That life should be worth living.
 That she should be happy and that she should have her act together; to have control over her destiny.

 Luis: So, Fred, your client has a meaningfulness standard that tells her what and how things should be in order to make her life worth living.
-Because we are logotelological or self-regulated beings, values help us pay attention to and follow what we find meaningful.
-Values help us understand — and hopefully follow — what is right and wrong.
+Because we are logoteleological or self-regulated beings, values help us pay attention to — and follow — what we find meaningful.
+Values help us understand — and hopefully pursue — what is right and wrong.
+Values are ethical and moral standards that regulate behavior.
+As with the other meaning types, values can be clear, dissonant and incongruent, harmonious and congruent, strong, weak, and even missing-in-action.
 They also help us to reject or avoid (attitude) what is not meaningful to us.
-She is not happy (feeling) and does not find life worth living (belief) because her values – what is important to her, what should be right about her life – are not being fulfilled.
+Your client is not happy (feeling) and does not find life worth living (belief) because her values – what is important to her, her code of fairness, what should be right about her life – are not being fulfilled.

 “Values, defined by Frankl as ‘universal meaning’, under normal circumstances provide useful guidelines toward meaning.”